-Part Nesting Options Rotate parts to find best fit Rotation step angle 45 ° fit the shapes together so the more efficient the nesting will be.
+In theory the smaller the specified angle the more options the software will have to fit the shapes together so the more efficient the nesting will be.
 This does depend on the shape of the vectors though.
 It should also be noted that the smaller the angle specified the longer the nesting will take to calculate.
 Un-checking this option will ensure the parts keep the same orientation that they had when selected.
 This could be important if you are working with shapes that need to be oriented in a specific direction, for instance in regard to the material grain.